 I expect to feel pressure during labour.

-I believe that my body is able to work through the surges.
+I believe that my body is able to work through my surges.

-I can use my mind to distract ourselves when we’re feeling under pressure.
+I can use my mind to distract myself when I’m feeling under pressure.

 I rest between surges or contractions.